 Mr. Hench now serves as Artistic Director of Juneau Dance Theatre (JDT) in Juneau, Alaska, where he has choreographed a full production of The Nutcracker and numerous pieces for JDT productions, community collaborations, and outreach efforts.
 He produced JDT’s first ever summer intensive program and continues to direct the organization, travelling to Juneau periodically throughout the year.

 Daniel Mayo is originally from Myrtle Beach, South Carolina.
 He received his BFA in Dance in 2007 from The Juilliard School in New York City.
-Daniel currently dances with the Philadelphia based company BalletX, with which he has been a company member since 2014.
-With BalletX, Daniel has performed extensively throughout the United States, and has performed in numerous creations including works by choreographers Matthew Neenan, Jorma Elo, Nicolo Fonte, and Trey McIntyre.
-Before joining BalletX, Daniel was a member of the Montreal based company RUBBERBANDance Group under the direction of Victor Quijada.
+Daniel most recently danced with Philadelphia based company BalletX, from 2014 until his retirement in August 2018.
+As a member of BalletX, Daniel performed extensively throughout the United States and was featured in numerous creations including works by choreographers Matthew Neenan, Jorma Elo, Nicolo Fonte, and Trey McIntyre.
+Prior to joining BalletX, Daniel was a member of the Montreal based company RUBBERBANDance Group under the direction of Victor Quijada.
 During his 3 years with RUBBERBANDance Group, Daniel toured throughout North America, Europe, and Asia, and participated in multiple film projects, most notably for Bravo!FACT.
 From 2007-2010 Daniel was a company dancer with Atlanta Ballet under the direction of John McFall, where he performed many classical roles as well as contemporary works.
 He has also worked professionally as a guest artist with The Atlanta Opera, Dance Grand Moultrie, and Bennyroyce Dance.
 In addition to performing, Daniel was on faculty at Western Wyoming Community College, and currently serves as a guest teacher and choreographer throughout the United States.
+He is delighted to join the MBA faculty for 2018-2019, and will lead beginning, intermediate and advanced classes in Metropolitan Ballet Company’s (MBC) Boys’ Scholarship Program.

 Sarah Mettin (MBA Faculty/ Choreographer) is an alumna of Metropolitan Ballet Company, and graduated cum laude from SUNY Purchase Dance Conservatory in 2011, with additional studies in Rotterdam, Netherlands at Codarts (Rotterdamse Dans Academie).
 She has had the opportunity to perform in works by many choreographers including Twyla Tharp, Bill T. Jones, Merce Cunningham, Jose Limon, Kate Weare, Takehiro Ueyama, Kanji Segawa, Jessica Lang, Jonathan Royse Windham, and Arantxa Sagardoy.